Lawyer, Partner - Montréal

-Before the Quebec Court of Appeal, on behalf of the judges of the Superior Court of Quebec, in connection with a reference on the jurisdiction of the civil division of the Court of Québec.
+Before the Quebec Court of Appeal and the Supreme Court of Canada, on behalf of the judges of the Superior Court of Quebec, in connection with a reference on the jurisdiction of the civil division of the Court of Québec.

-Dying with Dignity Canada and the Association Québécoise pour le droit de mourir dans la dignité in a constitutional challenge of Bill C-14 limiting medical assistance in dying, despite the Supreme Court of Canada’s Carter decision.
+Before the Quebec Superior Court, Dying with Dignity Canada and the Association québécoise pour le droit de mourir dans la dignité in a constitutional challenge of Bill C-14 limiting medical assistance in dying, despite the Supreme Court of Canada’s Carter decision.